hypers-methods/hgg-methods-encrypted/README.md

 # hgg-methods-encrypted

-This is a repositoruy for my friends to play roblox on
+This is a repositoruy for my friends to use methods
 - no u cant use this its encrypted